 Indiana University will not approve the use of its trademarks marks in conjunction with certain types of products.
 These include, but are not limited to:

-Any and all uses of the names, numbers, and/or images of Indiana University student-athletes must comply with Indiana University policies and NCAA regulations.
+Any and all uses of the names, numbers, and/or images of Indiana University student-athletes must comply with Indiana University policies and applicable NCAA or NAIA regulations.

 University trademarks cannot be used by private and/or corporate businesses in the sale of commercial products or advertising.
 University trademarks cannot be incorporated into off-campus business telephone numbers, internet addresses or internet domain names.

-In instances where there is uncertainty regarding the appropriate use of any Indiana University trademarks, the Director of Licensing and Trademarks, along with the University Director of Purchasing and Vice President of General Counsel, will determine the best course of action.
+In instances where there is uncertainty regarding the appropriate use of any Indiana University trademarks, the Director of Sponsorships, Licensing, and Trademarks, along with the Associate Vice President of Procurement Services and Vice President of General Counsel, will determine the best course of action.

 C. Licensing Requirements

 A license is required for any individual, organization, or company wishing to use Indiana University’s name, trademarks, or depictions of campus buildings or landmarks on goods or services that are: sold commercially;

-A license is not required for advertisements promoting the sale of licensed products.
-Such advertisements, however, shall not imply any relationship with the University other than that of licensor/licensee and should include the Collegiate Licensed Product label which identifies officially licensed goods.
+A license is not required for retailers who wish to advertise the sale of licensed products.
+Such advertisements, however, shall not imply any relationship with the University other than that of licensor/licensee/retailer and should include the Collegiate Licensed Product label which identifies officially licensed goods.

-All licensees must adhere to the Office of Licensing and Trademarks Code of Conduct.
+All licensees must adhere to the Office of Sponsorships, Licensing and Trademarks Code of Conduct.